Your answers to this survey will be kept strictly confidential.

-Please visit the site as normal and click the ‘Forgotten Password?’ link on the login screen.
+Please visit the survey website as normal and click the ‘Forgotten Password?’ link on the login screen.
 Instructions on what to do will be given from here.

 Yes, you will be able to print your answers.

-We are very keen to get your feedback on the survey so it can be improved further next year.
-To give feedback on the survey via the questionnaire website, you can add your comments after you’ve submitted the questionnaire.
-Or, if you prefer, you can email your feedback comments to firstname.lastname@example.org.
+We are very keen to get your feedback on the survey so it can be improved further.
+You can add your comments after you’ve submitted the questionnaire via the survey website or, if you prefer, you can email your feedback comments to firstname.lastname@example.org.

-The survey closes on 23 March 2018 and your firm’s personalised, confidential and interactive benchmarking report will be available in summer.
+The survey closes on 5 April 2019 and your firm’s free personalised, confidential and interactive benchmarking report will be available in summer.
 You will receive an email from Tribal with a link to your report once it is ready.
 The overall summary report will be available slightly earlier.

 Your firm will not be identifiable in the overall summary report.
 In your individual report (available to your firm/organisation only), you will be able to identify only your firm.

-There is no cost for completing the 2018 survey or for getting the results.
-Only firms and organisations who complete the survey will be able to receive an individual firm report.
+It is free to complete the 2019 survey and access the overall results.
+Those firms and organisations which complete the survey will receive an individual report for their firm.

-Yes, you can claim CPD points for the time spent completing the survey.
-You may claim up to three hours’ CPD.
+Yes.
+You can claim up to three hours of CPD points for the time spent completing the survey.
 Please record the time taken as you would normally record CPD time.